andriisoldatenko/okta.github.io/hugo/content/standards/SCIM/index.md

 ### The Value of Provisioning

-With the proliferation of cloud apps, today’s IT organizations are faced with the prospect of managing user accounts in an ever-expanding number of admin consoles for each app.
+With the proliferation of cloud apps, today’s IT organizations are faced with the prospect of managing user accounts in an ever-expanding number of administrator consoles for each app.
 This is not a problem if an enterprise has one or two cloud apps, but as the number grows, the situation quickly becomes unmanageable.
 Cloud app vendors hoping to sell into enterprises need to have an answer to this concern.